 Try using lines on the back for students to give further details, explain the illustrations they drew, or practice writing in complete sentences.

 In short comic strips can be used a scaffold to make writing more accessible to learners, reduce intimidation and motivate students to share their thinking!

-Click for a PDF of Why Comic Strips Poster above.
+Click for a PDF of the Why Comic Strips Poster above.